roryp/stranglerfig/README.md

 This example uses a centralized router to direct requests based on specific criteria, such as the format of the customer ID.
 It enables both legacy and modern systems to coexist during the transition period.

-## Reference Implementation: Modern Java Web App Patterns

-The sample implementation in this repository mirrors the approach provided in the [Modern Java Web App Patterns](https://github.com/azure/modern-web-app-pattern-java) repository.
-Both implementations utilize the Strangler Pattern for incremental modernization.

-**Key Aspects of the Reference App Implementation:**

-- **Gradual Replacement:** Replacing parts of the legacy system incrementally with new functionality.
-- **Routing Logic:** Directing requests to the appropriate service (legacy or modern) based on specific criteria.
-- **Asynchronous Communication:** Using message queues for reliable, decoupled interactions between services.
-- **Containerization:** Deploying services consistently across environments using container apps.
-- **Comprehensive Documentation:** Providing step-by-step instructions for setting up, deploying, and managing the application transition.

-For detailed guidance, visit the [Modern Java Web App Patterns](https://github.com/azure/modern-web-app-pattern-java) repository.

 ## Running the Spring Boot Sample